-A written report to document the investigation should be produced.
+A written report to document the investigation must be produced.
 The report should include any proposed actions or recommendations to mitigate similar cases occurring again (with clear timescales and who will be responsible for completing the actions).

 The investigation must be fully documented.
-A written investigation report should be produced.
-The report should include any suggested actions or recommendations, for SFJ Awards to agree, to resolve the case and to mitigate similar cases occurring again (with clear timescales and who will be responsible for completion).
+The inestigation report should include any suggested actions or recommendations to resolve the case and to mitigate similar cases occurring again (with clear timescales and who will be responsible for completion).